adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 Endpoint that returns an image which identifies your service for use in the Marketo UI.
 This icon is used to represent your service's flow action in the Campaign Flow Pallette in the UI

-## Configuration
+## Errors and Logging

-### Picklists
+### Error Codes

+**Error codes for individual activities and chunk-level failures should not have overlapping names to avoid complications in statistical reporting.**

+Error codes are used to classify outcomes of failed chunks, and failed records.
+Each error code has a daily count which is incremented for each instance of an error received through invocation HTTP Response, e.g. 429 Too Many Requests, in the callback at the chunk level, e.g. TABLE_FILE_NOT_FOUND, or at the record level, e.g LOOKUP_VALUE_NOT_FOUND.

 ## FAQs

 ### What types of Marketo Subscriptions have access to this feature?

-As of writing, September 2021, Self-Service Flow actions are planned for inclusion in all Marketo Engage packages
+As of writing, September 2021, Self-Service Flow actions are planned for inclusion in all Marketo Engage packages when it becomes available for general release

 ### What kind of data can I send and receive with this feature?

 You can send any lead field, flow step or global parameters, and execution context.
 Token values, e.g. {{my.Token}}, may also be used in flow or global parameters.

+### How does internationalization work?

+Many fields allow internationalization based on country and locale code, e.g. "en_US"  However, Marketo only offers UI support for a [fixed set of languages](https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/settings/select-your-language-locale-and-time-zone.html?lang=en), and does not offer locale translation support as of September 2021.
+This means that you may offer additional translations that are locale-specific or have unsupported language codes, but until support is added, there will be no way to access those translations.

+### What data types are supported?

+These are defined in '#components/schemas/fieldType': boolean, integer, date, datetime, email, float, phone, score, string, url, text.
+[Read more about Marketo Field Types](https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/field-management/custom-field-type-glossary.html?lang=en)

 ## Useful Links